 It doesn’t get any better than this.
 In any case, I was thrilled.

 I hooked the Samsung UN22D5003 up to the power meter after I’d set it all up, and was pleasantly surprised to see that it was pulling only 23 watts in the “Movie Mode” I’d picked.
 Just to check, I played around and found that normal mode was 25, and some dynamic mode it has brought it to 27 watts.
-I tried dumping the brightness while in “Movie Mode”, but to no effect.
+I tried lowering the brightness while in “Movie Mode”, but to no effect.

 23 watts is pretty pleasant – with all the extra “guts” in a TV (vs a monitor like the ViewSonic/ASUS which don’t have a tuner or all the extra software to contend with) I had assumed I’d be hitting 30+.